-TIMESTAMP_HOOK_MESSAGE: String to display as part of the timestamp printed to the target file.
+• TIMESTAMP_HOOK_MESSAGE: String to display as part of the timestamp printed to the target file.
 This variable is optional, and it is meant to differentiate between subsequent invocations of the timestamp hook for the same container.

-The following is an example of OCI hook JSON configuration file enabling the Timestamp hook:
+The following is an example OCIHOOKS object enabling the Timestamp hook: